fvwmorg/fvwm/docs/DEVELOPERS.md

 branches, unless explicitly agreed with other developers, who might need to collaborate.

+### Branch naming

+Branch names are used to try and indicate the feature, and who is working on them.
+So for example, a topic-branch will be named as:

+`initials/rough-description-of-branch`

+For example:

+`ta/fix-clang-warnings`

+denotes that the branch is worked on by someone with the initials `TA` and that the branch is about fixing warnings from Clang.

+Sometimes, if more than one person is collaborating on a branch, the initials prefix might not be needed.

 ### Submitting Pull-requests

 External contributions are always welcomed and encouraged.
 If you're thinking